NicolasHug/Surprise/doc/source/basic_algorithms.rst

 Basic algorithms
 ----------------

-These are basic algorithm that do not do much work but that are still useful for comparing accuracies.
+These are basic algorithms that do not do much work but that are still useful for comparing accuracies.

 .. autoclass:: surprise.prediction_algorithms.random_pred.NormalPredictor